Musical-Neutron/gc-gmics/README.md

-# Plotting scripts for the E-MOSAICS GM globular cluster paper
+# Plotting scripts for the genetically modified merger history study of globular clusters

-**Last reviewed:** 0.6.3
+**Last reviewed:** 0.6.4

-A set of scripts and a repository of reduced data to reproduce the plots in the genetically modified initial conditions E-MOSAICS Globular Cluster (GC) paper.
+A set of scripts and a repository of reduced data to reproduce the figures in the study of globular cluster (GC) formation, evolution, and destruction using genetically modified initial conditions.

-This README file is located in the main repository of the plotting scripts.
-All plotting scripts should be executed from this directory.
+This README file is located in the root directory of the plotting scripts package.
+All plotting scripts should be executed from here.

 ## 1.0 Installation